NabarupDev/PushClash/PushClash-Frontend/README.md

-# PushClash - GitHub Profile & Portfolio Analyzer
+# PushClash - GitHub & LeetCode Profile Analyzer

 <div align="center">
   <img src="https://github.com/user-attachments/assets/076dd881-070c-47d3-9bb4-1340418bd5f9" alt="PushClash Logo" width="200" />
   <br />
-  <h3>The ultimate tool for analyzing and roasting GitHub profiles and portfolios</h3>
+  <h3>The ultimate tool for analyzing and roasting GitHub profiles, LeetCode profiles, and portfolios</h3>
   <p>Built with React, Node.js, TailwindCSS, and Gemini AI</p>
 </div>

-PushClash is an interactive web application that helps developers analyze GitHub profiles, compare users head-to-head, and receive insightful feedback on portfolio websites - all with a twist of humor and roasting.
+PushClash is an interactive web application that helps developers analyze GitHub profiles, LeetCode profiles, compare users head-to-head, and receive insightful feedback on portfolio websites - all with a twist of humor and roasting.

 ## 📌 Project Overview

 PushClash provides developers with a fun and engaging way to:
 - Get humorous yet insightful analysis of GitHub profiles and coding habits
 - Compare two GitHub profiles in a "battle" to see who comes out on top
+- Analyze and roast LeetCode profiles based on problem-solving stats
+- Compare two LeetCode profiles to determine the superior coder
 - Analyze portfolio websites for design, content, and user experience

 The platform uses AI to generate personalized roasts and insights while maintaining a playful tone that makes the feedback engaging and entertaining.